 The Bethel Child Development Center (CDC), a lab school for Bethel undergrad elementary education students taking classes toward their pre-primary endorsement, is located in North Village.
 Several services are available to the seminary community through the center, including childcare for children ages six weeks to five years old.
 The CDC offers both part-time and full-time care.
 All seminary students receive a 20% tuition discount while attending classes.
 For more information on enrollment and tuition, please contact the CDC Director, Lakeisha Weems at email@example.com or 651.638.6147.

-Bethel Seminary provides three resources for students who desire personal counseling:
+Bethel Seminary provides two resources for students who desire personal counseling:

 - Short-Term Counseling: The Associate Dean of Formation and Professional Development (651.635.8524), has a limited number of counseling hours available for students free of charge.
 Students can contact the associate dean directly.